weibeld/terraform-aws-kubeadm/README.md

 After a few minutes, the command should complete and you should have a file named `kubeconfig` in your current working directory.
 This is the kubeconfig file with which you will be able to access your cluster in the next step.

+> You can skip the manual approval of the command with `terraform apply --auto-approve`.

 ### Access the cluster

 You can access the cluster with the kubeconfig file created by the above command: